-The exclusive setting of the restaurant featuring clean lines, natural colours and a magnificent view of the Milanese skylines, is hosting the first session of the showcase on January 26th, which will see chef Gert de Mangeleer taking over Filippo Gozzoli’s kitchen – Executive chef at the Armani/Ristorante.
+The exclusive setting of the restaurant featuring clean lines, natural colours and a magnificent view of the Milanese skylines, is hosting the second session of the showcase on January 26th, which will see chef Gert de Mangeleer taking over Filippo Gozzoli’s kitchen – Executive chef at the Armani/Ristorante.

 Young chef Gert de Mangeleer, of Hertog Jan Restaurant, caused quite a stir when they took over restaurant Hertog Jan, located in the beautiful city of Bruges, Belgium, in 2005.
 Just one year later, in 2006, followed by rave reviews from local press and prestigious culinary organisations alike, the restaurant was awarded its first Michelin star, followed by its second in 2009 and ultimately its third in 2011, which it has maintained ever since.